Skip to contents

 sd_error returns the spherical standard error (numeric).
 If the number of data is less than 25, if will print a additional message, that the output value might not be a good estimator.

-confidence_angle returns the semi-vertical angle \(q\) about the mean \(\mu\) (in degree if x is a "Plane" or "Line", or in radians if otherwise).
+sph_confidence_angle returns the half-apical angle \(q\) of a cone about the mean \(\mu\) (in degrees if x is a "Plane" or "Line", or in radians if otherwise).
 The \(100(1-\alpha)\%\) confidence interval is than given by \(\mu \pm q\).

 estimate_k returns the estimated concentration of the von Mises-Fisher distribution \(\kappa\) (after Sra, 2011).